-Travelling in Europe is relatively easy particularly if the country is part of the Schengen Area, which Poland is.
+Travelling in Europe is relatively easy particularly if the country is part of the Schengen Area, which Germany is.
 Within this area you will not find borders between countries and people can move from one country to another easily.

 The problem for some people is entering the Schengen Area and depending on your Nationality the process and the documents you require are different.